1988 Live-Action Movie

 - Establishing Character Moment: She's introduced sadly looking upon a picture of her late husband, showing how empathetic she is and how much her husband's map means to her.
-Also, the photo shows her and her husband flying in an air balloon, indicating her lust for life.
+Also, the photo shows her and her husband flying in an air balloon, indicating her lust for the wilder side of life.

 - Lady of Adventure: She eagerly joins the search for Shangri-La to break her out of her grief following her husband's death.
 In the end, when Sir Lionel tries to kiss her, she gently rebuffs him, telling him that she plans on living her life and having adventures for her own sake rather than for anyone else's.

 - Morality Chain: She acts as this to Sir Lionel, pointing out his inhuman treatment towards Mr. Link and how he needs to change the way he treats others.
 Eventually, she gets him to see the light.